 During the previous quarter, we taught new members manufacturing principles during our learning days.
 We recently introduced the team to carbon fiber and composite work, and plan to hold more days for metal work soon, stay tuned!

-As the fairing comes together, we will be constructing our interior frame.
-The frame will be built from steel tubes welded together using a gas tungsten arc welding process.
-Advanced Tubing will bend our tubes for us.
-We will assemble the components to the frame before fastening the fairing and frame together.
+As the fairing came together, we also built our interior frame.
+The frame was made from steel tubes welded together using a gas tungsten arc welding process.
+Advanced Tubing bent our tubes for us.

 Be sure to get your red tag/yellow tag if you want to help out, it’s not required for a lot of what we do, but it’s still very helpful to have them!
 Check the Cal Poly machine shop web page for more details on red tags and yellow tags.